 An exciting seven year collaboration with the OJH group and the Ashmolean Museum in Oxford, (one of the oldest museums in Europe), uncovered a treasure trove of remarkable and little-known Jewish objects, ranging from 1800 BCE to the 20th century.
 Spanning 3 continents and 14 countries, the objects include fertility figurines from ancient Judea, magic bowls from 5th century Iraq, a medieval Hebrew amulet, as well as paintings by Jewish artists Camille Pissarro, Mark Gertler and David Bomberg.
 The OJH/Ashmolean collaboration led to the publication in 2017 of a jointly funded book, The Jewish Journey: 4000 years in 22 objects by Rebecca Abrams.

-The current voice of the OJC can also now be heard through a series of Oral History interviews, recorded by professionally trained oral historians.
+The current voice of Jews in Oxford can also now be heard through a series of Oral History interviews, recorded by professionally trained oral historians.
 All the interviews in our Oral History Collection are available to download and listen to at your leisure.

 Our latest project MOJO (Mapping Oxford’s Jewish Origins) is collecting the ancestral stories of Oxford’s current Jewish community, with the aim of preserving our heritage for our children, grandchildren, and generations yet to come, and creating a virtual exhibition that can be shared within the community and more widely.